skulpt/skulpt/modules.rst

 .. image:: illustrations/chmodules/pythondocmedium.png

-If you have not done so already, take a look at the Module Index.
+If you have not done so already, take a look at the Global Module Index.
 Here you will see an alphabetical listing of all the modules that are available as part of the standard library.
 Find the turtle module.

 .. image:: illustrations/chmodules/moduleindexmedium.png